Configuration of data layouts

 Note

-Setting either of config_param::INPUT_STRIDES or config_param::OUTPUT_STRIDES triggers any default or previously-set values for config_param::FWD_STRIDES and config_param::BWD_STRIDES to reset to std::vector<std::int64_t>(d+1, 0) values, and vice versa.
+Setting either of config_param::INPUT_STRIDES or config_param::OUTPUT_STRIDES triggers any default or previously-set values for config_param::FWD_STRIDES and config_param::BWD_STRIDES to reset to std::vector<std::int64_t>(d+1, 0), and vice versa.
 This default behavior prevents mix-and-matching usage of either of config_param::INPUT_STRIDES or config_param::OUTPUT_STRIDES with either of config_param::FWD_STRIDES or config_param::BWD_STRIDES, which is not to be supported.
 If such a configuration is attempted, an exception is to be thrown at commit time due to invalid configuration, as the stride values that were implicitly reset surely invalidate the consistency requirements for any non-trivial DFT.

 If specifying the data layout strides using these deprecated configuration parameters and if the strides differ in forward and backward domain, the descriptor must be re-configured and re-committed for computing the DFT in the reverse direction as shown below.